 - Students interested in design and journalism are given the opportunity to join the staff of the Rampart, our school newspaper, the Scepter, our yearbook, or the Reverie, our student literary magazine.

-- Finally, with more than 35 clubs, from the Latino Student Union to the Chocolate Club, there is something for everyone at Central Catholic.
+- Finally, with more than 60 clubs, from the Acapella Club to the Women's Coalition, there is something for everyone at Central Catholic.

 - At Central Catholic, we want you to “Be Challenged.
 Be Yourself.
 Belong.”

 - Our student body is both socioeconomically and racially diverse.
-Over 30% of our students are self-reported minorities, and half of our students receive some sort of financial aid.
+Over 30% of our students are self-reported minorities.

-- In 2014, our freshman class came from 70 different grade schools from all over the Portland area and southwest Washington.
+- In 2018, our freshman class came from more than 65 different grade schools from all over the Portland area and southwest Washington.

 HistoryIn 1938, Portland’s Archbishop Edward D. Howard was seeking funds to build an all boys Catholic high school in Portland.
 With Christ the King as the School Patron, the first five classrooms, a library, office and recreation room were dedicated as part of the Archdiocese Centennial Celebration on May 9, 1939.
 The Archbishop along with the Apostolic Delegate, Archbishop Amleto Cicognani, blessed and dedicated the building.